-If your account has not been enrolled in the payment plan or paid in full by the first payment due date, your account will be automatically enrolled in the payment plan and you will be charged a $100 late fee.
-For more details about the dates and deadlines, review the Current Student Finance Timeline.
+If you have not enrolled in the payment plan or paid in full by the first payment due date, you will be automatically enrolled in the PSU Payment Plan and charged a $100 late fee.
+For more details about dates and deadlines, review the Current Student Finance Timeline.

 Pay online in Banweb using an echeck (free), or credit or debit card with CashNet (includes 2.75% merchant fee).
 To authorize a third party to pay on your account, see below.